kartik-commits/about_me/README.md

 Previously had RMX2050, currently playing with POCO X5 Pro 5G(redwood), POCO X2 (phoenix), Miatoll, Taoyay and Samsung A21s.
 Built some good ROMs for these bricks.

+E-mail me or drop a message on Telegram for query and if have any issues,and don't forget to connect with me on LinkedIn.

 <br>
 <a href="mailto:kartiklashkare@gmail.com" target="_blank">